Braden-Preston/scribe/README.md

 ### ⚡ Extensions

-Use [Visual Studio Code](https://code.visualstudio.com/) with the following extensions for the best experience.
-They are installed automatically if you open the repo's workspace file in VSCode.
+Please use [Visual Studio Code](https://code.visualstudio.com/) with the following extensions for the best experience.
+They are recommended automatically if you open the repo's workspace in VSCode.

 - [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)
 - [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind)